awsdocs/amazon-vpc-peering-guide/doc_source/security-iam.md

 ## Accepting a VPC peering connection<a name="vpc-peering-iam-accept"></a>

 The following policy allows users to accept VPC peering connection requests from a specific AWS account only\.
 This helps to prevent users from accepting VPC peering connection requests from unknown accounts\.
-The first statement uses the `ec2:RequesterVpc` condition key to enforce this\.
+The statement uses the `ec2:RequesterVpc` condition key to enforce this\.

-The policy also grants users permissions to accept VPC peering requests only when your VPC has the tag `Purpose=Peering`\.

 ```
 {